-- Remote Procedure Call (RPC).
+• Remote Procedure Call (RPC).
 In this paradigm, the client process invokes a remotely located procedure (a server process), the remote procedure executes and sends the response back to the client.
 The remote procedure can be simple (e.g., retrieve time of day) or complex (e.g., retrieve all customers from Chicago who have a good credit rating).
 Each request/response of an RPC is treated as a separate unit of work, thus each request must carry enough information needed by the server process.
-RPCs are supported widely at present. - Remote Data Access (RDA).
+RPCs are supported widely at present.

+• Remote Data Access (RDA).
 This paradigm allows client programs and/or end-user tools to issue ad hoc queries, usually SQL, against remotely located databases.
 The key technical difference between RDA and RPC is that in an RDA the size of the result is not known because the result of an SQL query could be one row or thousands of rows.
-RDA is heavily supported by database vendors. - Queued Message Processing (QMP).
+RDA is heavily supported by database vendors.

+• Queued Message Processing (QMP).
 In this paradigm, the client message is stored in a queue and the server works on it when free.
-The server stores ("puts") the response in another queue and the client actively retrieves ("gets") the responses from this queue.
+The server stores

+("puts") the response in another queue and the client actively retrieves ("gets") the responses from this queue.
 This model, used in many transaction processing systems, allows the clients to asynchronously send requests to the server.
-Once a request is queued, the request is processed even if the sender is disconnected

-(intentionally or due to a failure).
+Once a request is queued, the request is processed even if the sender is disconnected (intentionally or due to a failure).
 QMP support is becoming commonly available.

-Initial implementations of client/server architecture were based on the "two-tiered" architectures shown in Figure 3.4 (a) through Figure 3.4 (e) (these architectural configurations are known as the "Gartner Group" configurations).
-The first two architectures (Figure 3.4 (a) and Figure 3.4 (b) are used in many presentation intensive applications (e.g., XWindow, multimedia presentations) and to provide a "face lift" to legacy applications by building a GUI interface that invokes the older text-based user interfaces of legacy applications.
-Figure 3.4 (c) represents the distributed application program architecture in which the application programs are split between the client and server machines, and they communicate with each other through the remote procedure call (RPC) or queued messaging middleware.
-Figure 3.4 (d) represents the remote data architecture in which the remote data is typically stored in a "SQL server" and is accessed through ad hoc SQL statements sent over the network.
-Figure 3.4 (e) represents the case where the data exist at client as well as server machines (distributed data architecture).
+Initial implementations of client/server architecture were based on the "twotiered" architectures shown in Figure 3.4 (a) through Figure 3.4 (e) (these architectural configurations are known as the "Gartner Group" configurations).
+The first two architectures (Figure 3.4 (a) and Figure 3.4 (b) are used in many presentation intensive applications (e.g., XWindow, multimedia presentations) and to provide a "face lift" to interfaces of legacy applications.
+Figure 3.4 (c) represents the distributed application program architecture in which the application programs are split between the client and architecture in which the applications programs are split between the client and server machines, and they communicate with each other through the remote procedure architecture in which the remote data is typically stored in a "SQL server" and is accessed through ad hoc SQL statements sent over the network.
+Figure 3.4 (e) accessed through ad hoc SQL statements sent over the network.
+Figure 3.4 (e) represents the case where the data exist architecture in a score data accessed through ad hoc SQL statements sent over the network.
+Figure 3.4 (e) represents the case where the data exist at client as well as server machines (distributed terms accessed through ad hoc SQL statements sent over the network.
+Figure 3.4 (e) represents the case where the data exist at client as well as server machines (distributed terms accessed through ad hoc SQL statements sent over the network.
+Figure 3.4 (e)